-In 1853 John Studebaker (of South Bend, Ind.) came west in a wagon train and settled in Placerville, where he built wagons for free meals.
+In 1853 John Studebaker/came west in wagon train and settled in Placerville, where he built wagons for free meals.
 He built 16 wagons.
-When he returned to the states he had 50 cents in his pocket.
+When he returned to the states he had 50¢ in his pocket.
 Later he manufactured automobiles.

-Bake Over was a mining settlement on the Middle Fork, seven miles from Michigan Bluff into a deep canyon.
-This strenuous hike of 14 miles was one of the most difficult made with Markley.
-On the trip was a pretty young office girl, It was her first hike with Markley.
+Bake Oven was a mining settlement on the Middle Fork, seven miles from Michigan Bluff into a deep canyon.
+This strenuous hike of 14 miles was one of the most difficult I made with Markley.
+On this trip was a pretty young office girl.
+It was her first hike with Markley.
 She almost didn't make it back.